 On the other hand we do cooperate frequently with doctors, physiotherapists, cranio osteopaths, acupuncturists, and other health professionals.
 Working with these other therapists who understand the joint and its associated structures may enable us to achieve a greater improvement for the patient than by working alone.

-Dr Burford has been a member of the American Academy of Craniofacial Pain [AACP] for almost 20 years and has, by attending courses and passing rigorous exams, achieved the status of ‘Distinguished Fellow’ in that organisation.
-He attends conference in the United States every year and has completed over 1000 hours of continuing education in this field.
-Dr Burford has lectured on aspects of the TMJ and its problems in New Zealand, Australia, the US, Canada, Africa, and Romania.
+Dr John has been a member of the American Academy of Craniofacial Pain [AACP] for 30 years and has, by attending courses and passing rigorous exams, achieved the status of ‘Distinguished Fellow’ in that organisation.
+He attends conferences in the United States every year and has completed over 1100 hours of continuing education in this field.
+Dr John has lectured on aspects of the TMJ and its problems in New Zealand, Australia, the US, Canada, Africa, and Romania.